kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 Efficient and reliable backup of data is intrinsic to production-grade backup systems.
-Since majority of the data in a volume does not change in between backups, being able to idenfity and back up only what has changed can drastically improve backup bottlenecks and streamline the user's data protection workflows.
+Since majority of the data in a volume does not change in between backups, being able to identify and back up only what has changed can drastically improve backup bottlenecks and streamline the user's data protection workflows.